girder/girder/docs/dependencies.rst

                Python v2.7 environment.

   .. note:: Girder performs continuous integration testing using Python v2.7 and Python v3.5.
 Girder *should* work on
-            newer Python v3.6+ versions as well, but that support is not verified by Girder's auftomated testing at this time, so use at your own risk.
+            newer Python v3.6+ versions as well, but that support is not verified by Girder's automated testing at this time, so use at your own risk.

 * `pip <https://pip.pypa.io/>`_ v8.1+